bro-academy/HTML-course-4/criteria.md

 - `_variables.scss`, `_mixins.scss`, `_buttons.scss`, `_header.scss`, etc.
 - Use `@use` in the main file.

-**8.3 ❤️ Custom properties or SCSS variables are used for colors and fonts**
+**8.3 ❤️ Custom properties and/or SCSS variables are used for colors and fonts**
 Define all color and font values as variables using SCSS or native CSS variables:
 - SCSS example:
   ```scss